Apesy/UnitedGamingSAMP/README.md

 If you have an issue, please make an issue via the github issues button.

 ## Credits
 Seanny for creating the gamemode originally for DC-RP and for giving permission to open source it.
 Apes for UG-RP and some minor edits.
+Hansrutger for some features.
+Tyler for mapping.